 A person who suffers an accident while working at home may be insured for occupational accidents at work under the terms of the Personal Injury Agreement (PSA).
 However, this only applies if the accident is clearly and directly related to work carried out for the employer.
 The website of the Swedish Agency for Government Employers, Arbetsgivarverket, has more details regarding this particular question (in Swedish).

 No, employees whose working hours and salary are reduced because the employer wishes to adapt to ongoing conditions in an economic downturn, known as short-time working, cannot receive unemployment benefit for the income they lose.
-Only those who are made redundant and unemployed full-time or part-time can receive compensation, and in such cases it is important that you have been a member of the unemployment insurance fund, (a-kassa), in accordance with information from the Akademikernas a-kassa fund.
+A major part of the income loss is instead covered by other means.
+Only those who are made redundant and unemployed full-time or part-time can receive unemployment support, and in such cases it is important that you have been a member of the unemployment insurance fund, (a-kassa).

 The new temporary rules mean that the criteria for eligibility to receive unemployment benefit have been relaxed and that the level of compensation has been increased.
 In addition, the six-day compensation-free qualifying period has been removed until 3 January 2021.
 The basic compensation level for people who do not fulfil the requirements for income-related benefit has also been raised to SEK 510 per day before tax.
 In order to qualify for the full basic compensation level, you must have worked full time for at least one year.

 When do the changes come into effect?